-The 2017 State of Remote Work revealed that more than half of U.S respondents work remotely at least once a week, with those within sales, product, and marketing doing so more often than other departments.
+The 2019 State of Remote Work revealed that nearly half of U.S respondents work remotely at least once a week.

 We also learned how tech affects remote teams.
 Our survey showed that sales departments are the most likely to hire remote employees.

 This makes sense—many companies use technology like chat software, video conferencing platforms, email, and shared documents to enable sales reps to do their job from wherever they please.